 The tour consists of three stations - the earth lodge itself, Kitkahaki nature trail, and ledger art activity at the lodge depressions.
 For large groups it will be necessary to divide into three, with teachers conducting the guided nature tour and art activity portions.
 Complete instructions will be provided for each of the teacher guided activities.
 Teachers will also receive the Read Kansas! cards lesson P-17, Historic Places in Kansas.
-For further classroom study of American Indians, teachers may be interested in the educational resource trunk, People of the Plains: Native Americans in Kansas.
+For further classroom study of American Indians, teachers may be interested in the educational resource trunk, Uses of the Buffalo.

 Length of tour: 90 minutes